The Creative Change-Makers October 9 Zoom:

-This workshop is FREE for paid subscribers of The Pink Teacup.
+This workshop is FREE for subscribers of The Pink Teacup.

 I’d love for you to join us.

-Once you sign up as a paid subscriber, the welcome email will have a link for you to register for the zoom call.
+Once you sign up, the welcome email will have a link for you to register for the zoom call.

 I look forward to seeing you!